Separation of prescribing and dispensing: Background

 In Canada it is common for a medical clinic and a pharmacy to be located together and for the ownership in both enterprises to be common, but licensed separately.

 The reason for the majority rule is the high risk of a conflict of interest and/or the avoidance of absolute powers.
 Otherwise, the physician has a financial self-interest in "diagnosing" as many conditions as possible, and in exaggerating their seriousness, because he or she can then sell more medications to the patient.
 Such self-interest directly conflicts with the patient's interest in obtaining cost-effective medication and avoiding the unnecessary use of medication that may have side-effects.
 This system reflects much similarity to the checks and balances system of the U.S. and many other governments.

-A campaign for separation has begun in many countries and has already been successful (as in Korea).
+A campaign for separation has begun in many countries and has already been successful in some places (as in Korea).
 As many of the remaining nations move towards separation, resistance and lobbying from dispensing doctors who have pecuniary interests may prove a major stumbling block (e.g. in Malaysia).

 Experience in Asian countries

-In many Asian countries there is not a traditional separation between physician and pharmacist.
-In Taiwan, a plan initiated in March 1997 experimented with separating doctors who prescribe from pharmacists who fulfill prescriptions on the theory that this would reduce unnecessary health care.
+In many Asian countries there is no traditional separation between physician and pharmacist.
+In Taiwan, a plan initiated in March 1997 experimented with separating doctors who prescribe from pharmacists who fulfill prescriptions, on the theory that this would reduce unnecessary health care.
 The plan had mixed results.
 The South Korean government passed a law in 2000 which separated drug prescribing from dispensing.
-The passing of the law achieved some of its intentions and also caused problems in unexpected ways.
+The passing of the law achieved some of its intentions but also caused unexpected problems.
 Japan also is experimenting with separation of prescribing and dispensing.
 In Malaysia, as of 2016, separation of prescribing and dispensing only occurs in government hospitals.